British royal family

-The British royal family comprises Charles III and other members of his family.
-There is no strict legal or formal definition of who is or is not a member, although the Royal Household has issued different lists outlining who is considered part of the royal family.
-Members typically support the monarch in carrying out public engagements and take part in charitable work and ceremonial duties.
+The British royal family comprises King Charles III and other members of his family.
+There is no fixed legal definition of its membership, although the Royal Household has issued various lists identifying those regarded as part of the family.
+Members typically support the monarch in carrying out public engagements and undertake charitable, diplomatic, and ceremonial duties.

-Senior royals collectively undertake thousands of official engagements across the United Kingdom, British Overseas Territories, Crown Dependencies and abroad each year, including state visits, national events, and patronage activities.
-The family also represents the UK on the global stage and contributes to soft power through diplomacy and cultural presence.
+Senior royals collectively undertake thousands of official engagements each year across the United Kingdom, the British Overseas Territories, the Crown Dependencies and abroad, including state visits, national commemorations, and patronage activities.
+The family also represents the United Kingdom internationally and contributes to the country's soft power through its public presence and ceremonial role.

 Initiatives associated with the family include charitable foundations such as The King's Trust and The Royal Foundation, which focus on youth development, mental health, conservation, and early childhood.
-The monarchy operates within a constitutional framework, with succession determined by statute and convention.
+The monarchy operates within a constitutional framework, with succession determined by statute and long‑standing convention.

 Members

-The Lord Chamberlain's "List of the Royal Family" published in November 2025 mentions all of King George VI's living descendants and their spouses, along with Queen Elizabeth II's cousins with royal rank and their spouses.
-The list applies for the purposes of regulating the use of royal symbols and images of the family.
+The Lord Chamberlain's List of the Royal Family, published in November 2025, identifies all of King George VI's living descendants and their spouses, together with Queen Elizabeth II's cousins who hold royal rank and their spouses.
+The list is used for regulatory purposes, including the authorised use of royal symbols and images.

-The royal website once stated that "generally speaking, the children, grandchildren and great-grandchildren of a Sovereign, as well as their spouses, are members of the Royal Family.
+During the reign of Queen Elizabeth II, the royal website stated that "generally speaking, the children, grandchildren and great-grandchildren of a Sovereign, as well as their spouses, are members of the Royal Family.
 First cousins of the monarch may also be included.
 Children are included on coming of age or after they have completed their education."

-The website of the royal family also provides a list of "Members of the Royal Family" comprising King Charles III and Queen Camilla; William, Prince of Wales and Catherine, Princess of Wales; Prince Harry, Duke of Sussex and Meghan, Duchess of Sussex; Anne, Princess Royal; Prince Edward, Duke of Edinburgh and Sophie, Duchess of Edinburgh; Prince Richard, Duke of Gloucester and Birgitte, Duchess of Gloucester; Prince Edward, Duke of Kent; and Princess Alexandra, The Honourable Lady Ogilvy.
-Among them, the Duke and Duchess of Sussex do not carry out royal duties.
-Those members who carry out royal duties are often called "working royals".
+The website of the royal family currently lists the following as "Members of the Royal Family": King Charles III and Queen Camilla; William, Prince of Wales, and Catherine, Princess of Wales; Prince Harry, Duke of Sussex, and Meghan, Duchess of Sussex; Anne, Princess Royal; Prince Edward, Duke of Edinburgh, and Sophie, Duchess of Edinburgh; Prince Richard, Duke of Gloucester, and Birgitte, Duchess of Gloucester; Prince Edward, Duke of Kent; and Princess Alexandra, The Honourable Lady Ogilvy.
+Among them, the Duke and Duchess of Sussex do not undertake royal duties.
+Those who do perform official engagements on behalf of the monarch are often described as "working royals".

-Other members of the royal family holding royal rank who do not carry out official duties are Prince George, Princess Charlotte, and Prince Louis of Wales; Prince Archie and Princess Lilibet of Sussex; Princess Beatrice; Princess Eugenie; and Prince Michael of Kent and Princess Michael of Kent.
+Other members of the royal family who hold royal rank but do not carry out official duties include Prince George, Princess Charlotte, and Prince Louis of Wales; Prince Archie and Princess Lilibet of Sussex; Princess Beatrice; Princess Eugenie; and Prince Michael of Kent and Princess Michael of Kent.